 Premature birth and smoking

-Protecting your baby from cigarette smoke is one of the best things you can to protect your baby’s health.
+Protecting your baby from cigarette smoke is one of the best things you can do to protect your baby’s health.
 When you (and the people you live with) stop smoking you will reduce the risk of premature birth, as well as other complications including stillbirth, low birth weight and sudden infant death syndrome (SIDs).

 Stopping smoking can be difficult, but there is plenty of support available.